DanielUmedaKuhn/Makerspace_Encoder/README.md

 * LED diode 2.25V
 * 3D printed encoder support and grooved disc

 The encoder is fixed to the support and positioned in front of the disc attached to the filament roll.
 The system identifies when the printer is not being fed during a print through inactivity in the filament roll.
-There is a warning light to let the user know when there is a problem with the feeding mechanism.
+When there is a problem with the feeding mechanism, the warning light goes on and a message is sent through the broker, to let the user be aware of the issue.

 Author:
 [Daniel Umeda Kuhn](https://github.com/DanielUmedaKuhn)